sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 programs.
 Since SPSS is probably the most widely used statistics package in psychology, it’s worth mentioning that jamovi can also import SPSS data files (file extension ``.sav``).
-Just follow the instructions above for how to open a CSV file, but this time navigate to the .sav file you want to import.
-For SPSS files, jamovi will regard all values as missing if they are regarded as “system missing” files in SPSS.
-The ``Default missings`` value does not seem to work as expected when importing SPSS files, so be aware of this - you might need another step: import the SPSS file into jamovi, then export as a CSV file before re-opening in jamovi.\ [#]_
+Just follow the instructions above for how to open a CSV file, but this time navigate to the ``.sav`` file you want to import.

-And that’s pretty much it, at least as far as SPSS goes.
-As far as other statistical software goes, jamovi can also directly open / import SAS and STATA files.
+As far as other statistical software goes, jamovi can also directly open / import a wealth of other formats such as R, SAS, STATA, Excel, LibreOffice, and JSON.

 ------